AnonCatalyst/Ominis-OSINT/README.md

 -- **Support Server** `Help us grow our discord server or contact support by joining up with us today!`
 - https://discord.com/invite/rwjNemwere

-## Compatibility and Future Releases

-📱 **Mobile Compatibility:** Please note that Ominis OSINT is primarily designed for use on PC platforms and may not work on mobile environments such as Termux.
-However, a mobile release is being considered for future development to extend the toolkit's accessibility to mobile users.
-Stay tuned for updates!

 **Contributing**
 Contributions are welcome!
 Fork the repository, make changes, and submit a pull request.